mguthrieabf/cobalt/docs/rbac_overview.rst

 .. code-block:: python

-  from rbac.views import rbac_add_role_to_group
+  from rbac.core import rbac_add_role_to_group

   rbac_add_role_to_group(group, role)

 Removing a Role from a Group
 ----------------------------

-To add a role to a group through the API:
+To remove a role to a group through the API:

 .. code-block:: python

-  from rbac.views import rbac_remove_role_from_group
+  from rbac.core import rbac_remove_role_from_group

   rbac_remove_role_from_group(group, role)